Open Actively Recruiting

 - Karnofsky performance status (KPS) score of at least 70% assessed within 10 days before randomization.

-- Received only 1 prior antiPD-1/L1 therapy for locally advanced or metastatic RCC.
+- Received only 1 prior antiPD-1/L1 therapy for adjuvant, neoadjuvant/adjuvant or locally advanced/metastatic RCC.

 - A male participant is eligible to participate if he is abstinent from heterosexual intercourse or agrees to use contraception during the intervention period and for at least 7 days after the last dose of belzutifan or lenvatinib in the belzutifan+lenvatinib arm, whichever occurs last, and 23 days after the last dose of cabozantinib.